Deep Support Vectors: Experiments

 \jh{This discovery holds significant implications about making models responsible; it introduces a qualitative aspect to assessing model performance.
-Consider a scenario where we need to differentiate between deer and horses, and the data is collected in summer.
-The model in our study would be less suitable, as evidenced by Fig.~\ref{fig:DSVSET}, which indicates the model's reliance on antlers for identifying deer -- a feature not present in summer.
-This shows that DSVs enable us to conduct causal predictions by qualitatively analyzing models, an aspect integral to RAI~\cite{RAI:definition}.
-Without DSVs, reliance would be solely on scoring criteria, a potentially hazardous dependence given that model performance is heavily reliant on the quality of data. \hh{If the data is biased or contaminated, the model's ability to make accurate judgments could be compromised.} DSVs help mitigate such risks, providing a clearer and more responsible understanding of the model's decision-making processes.}
+Consider a deer classification problem again.
+The model in our study would be less suitable, as evidenced by \nj{Fig.~\ref{fig:generated}-Cifar10-deer}, which indicates the model's reliance on antlers for identifying deer -- a feature not present in winter.
+This shows that DSVs enable us to conduct causal predictions by qualitatively analyzing models, as SVM does. }